AaronRandall/scenarios/README.md

-# Scenarios - iOS App Acceptance Testing
+# Scenarios - iOS Acceptance Testing

 ## Overview
-Scenarios (Scenar-iOS, geddit?) is an application that handles running iOS acceptance tests, on a simulator or physical device.
+Scenarios (Scenar-iOS, geddit?) is an application that handles running acceptance tests for iOS apps, on a simulator or physical device.

 Record interactions with your iOS app using Instruments, then package the output as tests.
-Scenarios enables you to easily run a collection of tests against simulated and real app installs, and can be used ad-hoc, or connected to a continuous integration server.
+Scenarios enables you to easily run a collection of tests against simulated and hardware app installs, and can be used ad-hoc, or connected to a continuous integration server.

 Here's what the sample app & tests included with this project look like running on a simulator and iPhone: